Street naming and numbering for developers

 As soon as your development has received planning permission and before you commence work on site, you should begin this process.
 More often your buyers will be purchasing their new home ‘off plan’.
 If the property is not addressed early in the process, HM Land Registry, the emergency services and utility companies will not be aware of its existence, which will cause inconvenience and delays.

 Before you start building

 You must supply the Address and Gazetteer Officer at the Town Hall with the following information:

-- a written request by filling in a
+- A written request by filling in an online form (above).

 14 day consultation

 If you are developing a large site that will have a new road, you suggest the street name first of all.
 We will give preference to names which have a reference to the history and heritage of the surrounding area.
 Think how richer we are for our Colcokes Road, Wiggie Lane, Quality Street, Hyperion Walk, Love Lane, Slipshoe Street, Upper Dunnymans and Philanthropic Road.

 Because street names matter so much to the character of an area we will then consult with the Ward Councillors for 14 days.
 We will consult with the Royal Mail to check for duplication for you.
 If there are objections we will explain them to you.
 Hopefully you will understand and come back with something even more engaging.

 When a name is agreed upon you will be informed in writing so that appropriate signs can be organised.
 You will also get in writing a list of plot numbers and their corresponding property numbers.

 To ensure that addresses and road names are the same across the borough and country, We use the British Addressing Standard BS7666 (2006).